blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 ### Vibration Monitoring and Alerts

 The Notecard accelerometer is used to sense vibration.
-Tool usage can be inferred from the measured vibration using environment variables that define the expected vibration characteristics.
-The vibration environment variables define thresholds of vibration for when the tool is inactive and active.
+Tool usage can be inferred from the measured vibration by setting environment variables that define the expected vibration characteristics.
+These variables define thresholds of vibration for when the tool is inactive and active.
+For details on how to determine the appropriate vibration thresholds, see [Determining Vibration Thresholds](#determining-vibration-thresholds) below.

+These environment variables define the vibration thresholds:

 * `alert_off_vibration`: the *maximum* vibration expected when the tool is *inactive*.
 Minimum value is `0`, which is also the default.
 Must be less than or equal to `alert_under_vibration`.